hoangnam714/Base-Template/README.md

 ```
  The default path of template in: /Applications/Xcode.app/Contents/Developer/Library/Xcode/Templates/File Templates

-`Warning: If you reinstall or update xcode, you need to reinstall the template`
+`Warning: If you reinstall or update Xcode, you need to reinstall the template`

 ## Install with manual
- Coppy template file to path: ~/Library/Developer/Xcode/Templates/
+ Copy only template ex: Network.xctemplate file to patch: ~/Library/Developer/Xcode/Templates/

 ## License
 BaseTemplate is released under the MIT license.
 [See LICENSE](https://github.com/hoangnam714/Base-Template?tab=MIT-1-ov-file) for details.